Elliptically Distributed Lozenge Tilings of a Hexagon: Elliptic difference operators

-We finish this section with a graphical description of the 6 Markov processes described thus far.
+We now give a graphical description of the six Markov processes described thus far.
 The key is to look at the domain and codomain of the difference operators in canonical coordinates.
 We will exemplify with the difference operator $\D(A,B,D)$, corresponding to Markov chain $_{t+}P^{S,t}_{S+}$.
 Recall this Markov chain quasi-commutes with the $t \to t+1$ chain.
-The key is the following relation (a restatement of Theorem \ref{stochasticity}):
+The key is the following relation, a restatement of Theorem~\ref{stochasticity}: